rdelga80/vite-portfolio/src/assets/articles/22-vike-portfolio-ssg.md

 * Middleware
 * Authorization
 * State management
-* Content handling on markdown files (similar to this site!)
+* Content handling via markdown files (similar to this site!)

 But most importantly for the purposes of this post, Static Site Generation and Server Side Rendering.

 But for my purposes I chose not to go with Nuxt.

-One of the major reasons was during the transition from Vue2 and Vue3, Nuxt lagged very far behind on releasing their Vue3 implementation, which is a price I wouldn't like to pay for in the future.
+One of the major reasons was during the transition from Vue2 and Vue3, Nuxt lagged very far behind on releasing their Vue3 implementation, and that's a price I wouldn't like to pay for in the future.

 Otherwise, using Nuxt on this site would be overkill.